dodslaser/qd-rnaseq-wrapper/README.md

 ### Input data
 * The wrapper takes a directory with gzipped fastq files as input.
 There should only be two files per sample.
 If there are more, please concatenate them before running the wwrapper

+### Output
+The output from both pipelines is set in the config file.
+From this a subset of files are copied to a reporting directory (also set in config).
+Logs for the pipelines end up in the output directory.
+One exception to this is the wrapper log, which ends up in a log dir set in the config.

 ## TODO
 * Allow for more than 2 input files per sample
+* Move mapping files to IGV